-Small Savings Schemes Interest Rates Revised For 2nd Quarter (July-September) Of Financial Year 2017-18
+Small Savings Schemes Interest Rates Retained For 3rd Quarter (October-December) Of Financial Year 2017-18

-The Government slashed the deposit rates across all Small Savings Scheme which is reviewed on quarterly basis.
-The new rates are applicable from 1st July,’17 till 30th September,’17.
+The Government has retained the deposit rates across all Small Savings Scheme which is reviewed on quarterly basis.
+The new rates are applicable from 1st October,’17 till 31st December,’17.
 The rates will now be determined at par with rates of Government Securities.

-Public Provident Fund (PPF): Rates have slashed to 7.8% from 1st July,’17 till 30th September,’17.
+Public Provident Fund (PPF): Rate retained at 7.8% for the period 1st July,’17 to 31st December,’17.
 Government has also permitted premature closure of PPF account in genuine cases, such as serious ailment, higher education of children, etc applicable to accounts which have completed 5 years from the date of opening.
 However, a penalty of 1% reduction in interest payable on whole deposit is imposed in case of premature withdrawal.

 National Savings Certificate (NSC): The 5 year NSC will earn an interest of 7.8% from 1st July,’17 as compared 7.9% earned previously.
 The interest will be compounded annually.

-Kisan Vikas Patra (KVP): The rates have been slashed to 7.5% from existing 7.6% for the Quarter ending 30th June,’17.
+Kisan Vikas Patra (KVP): The rate have been retained at 7.5% for the Quarter ending 31st December,’17.
 The interest is compounded annually.

-Post Office Schemes: Rates have also been slashed on Post Office Term Deposits of 1 year, 2 years, 3 years, 5 years to 6.8%, 6.9%, 7.1% and 7.6% respectively.
+Post Office Schemes: Rates have also been retained on Post Office Term Deposits of 1 year, 2 years, 3 years, 5 years as 6.8%, 6.9%, 7.1% and 7.6% respectively.
 Monthly Income Scheme (MIS) will also earn an interest of 7.6%.
 However, the Savings deposit will continue to fetch returns at the rate of 4%.